erickaugustor/Data-Scientist/project-blog/README.md

 Kaggle dived the research of Happines Report in 5 datasets.

-2015.csv
+- 2015.csv
-2016.csv
+- 2016.csv
-2017.csv
+- 2017.csv
-2018.csv
+- 2018.csv
-2019.csv
+- 2019.csv

 On the datasets is possible to see fields like economics, psychology, happiness score, national statistics, health, public policy, and more.

-Also was added some files related to the analyze process.
+Also was added some files related to the analyze the datasets: analyze.ipynb

 ## Process<a name="process"></a>